 Oyster Sauce

 Oyster sauce is a thick, brown sauce made from oysters, soy sauce, sugar, and salt.
-It has a sweet and savory flavor and is commonly used in stir fry dishes.
+It has a sweet and savory flavor commonly used in stir fry dishes.
 The oyster sauce adds a depth of flavor to the dish and pairs well with vegetables, meats, and seafood.
 Though, it may prove troublesome for those with a seafood allergy.

 Sha Cha Sauce